tmobile/magentaA11y/_checklist-native/radio.md

 - Except in a rare case where a mixed state is needed, radio buttons should be mutually exclusive
 - You should use a native element rather than a custom element because it will announce the correct built-in screen reader announcements without additional development effort
 -  A radio button should just change between checked and unchecked states.
 It should not automatically navigate the user to another field or screen when checked, as that may cause a change of context.
 Revealing new information on the same screen as a result of activating a checkbox is usually not a change of context.
+- Name, Role, State must be announced when focus is on the control.
+Announcing the label before the radio button does not meet this requirement.

 ### Name